Exemptions and petitions

 Use this type of petition if you have taken a course at an institution other than Leiden University, and want it to count towards your study programme in Leiden.
 This type of petition could be used, for example, for elective credits or extra-curricular courses followed elsewhere.
 Petitions of this nature are always provisionally approved, then definitively evaluated upon receipt of documentary evidence.

-You must submit a petition as soon as you realise that you want to change your academic requirements, which means as quickly as possible and preferably before you follow the academic element in question.
+You must submit a petition as soon as you realise that you want to change your academic requirements, which means as quickly as possible and before you follow the academic element in question.
 For information relevant to your particular situation please contact your programme’s education administration office.

 No petitions on top of petitions